Joaolfelicio/mobile-data-usage-reminder/README.md

 That is why MobileDataUsageReminder *was born*.

 In it's Core, it's a Job Scheduler, that will start at `6AM` and run each `30min` and will send you a reminder if your data usage percentage has reached a new level (each 10%, from 10% to 100%).

-### Logical Steps

-The logical steps of the application are the following:

-1. Get the mobile data usage by calling the provider's API.
-2. Filter the received mobile data usage by comparing with the reminders sent stored in the database for this month, keep the mobile data usage that hasn't sent in the reminder.
-4. **If** after filtering we have any record, means that the data usage percentage has increased since we sent the last reminder and we will need to send a new reminder, **if not**, the job will exit.
-5. Send the notification via the notification's API.
-6. Update the database by adding a new entry for the reminder sent.

-### ISP Providers Supported:

-- Orange Luxembourg

-You can contribute to this list, check the [contribution section](#contributing).

 ### Built With
 * [.NET Core](https://dotnet.microsoft.com/)